 “Why Islam?”
 Advertisements a Huge Success

 San Francisco residents and tourists have recently glimpsed “Islam, You deserve to know!” on public buses and cable cars.
 The Bay Area chapter of the Islamic Circle of North America (ICNA) launched the campaign Feb.
 9 to encourage the curious to search for unbiased information on Islam, dispel commonly perceived misconceptions about the religion, and foster dialogue.
 The ads on more than 170 municipal buses, light rail and cable cars featured the Web site <http://www.whyislam.org> and the toll-free hotline 1-877-WhyIslam to answer questions.
 Initially planned to last only four weeks, the campaign was extended through April due to the unexpectedly enormous interest from the general public in learning about the religion practiced by some seven million Americans.

-“The campaign gave people an opportunity to clear up any misconceptions and stereotypes about Islam so as to better understand Muslims, who now comprise a sizeable population of the country,” ICNA representative Junaid Shaikh told the Washington Report.
+“The campaign gave people an opportunity to clear up any misconceptions and stereotypes about Islam so as to better understand Muslims, who now comprise a sizeable population of the country,” ICNA representative Junaid Shaikh told the Washington Report on Middle East Affairs.
 “We received more than 600 calls in the first few weeks on our toll-free number, and thousands of hits on the Web site, from people in and around San Francisco who wanted to get first-hand information on Islam.”

 Elaine Pasquini is a free-lance journalist based in the San Francisco Bay Area.